YoungHypo/Homelette/flask/backend-socket/README.md

 ## Notes

-- This service is directly exposed on port 5002 without a reverse proxy
+- This service is directly exposed on port 5002
-- Multiple instances can be deployed with **Redis** as the message queue
-- Connects with the socket path `/socket` (not `/socket.io`)
 - JWT token is passed as a URL query parameter: `http://localhost:5002?token=<JWT_TOKEN>`
 - Database models are shared with the API service, but **migrations** should be performed via the API service